integralfx/MemTestHelper/DDR4 OC Guide.md

   ![](Images/amd-primary-secondary-tertiary.png)

 * RAM timings are split into 3 categories: primary, secondary, and tertiary.
 These are indicated by 'P', 'S', and 'T', respectively.
-  * Primary and secondary timings affect latency and bandwidth.
-  * Tertiary timings affect bandwidth.
-    * The exception is tREFI/tREF, which affects latency and bandwidth, though it isn't modifiable on AMD.

 # Expectations/Limitations
 * This section goes through 3 components that may influence your overclocking experience: ICs, motherboard, and IMC.